Home » Food tips » The Ultimate Guide to The Types of Coffee in Your Morning Cup

 A person pouring coffee into cups, each containing different amounts of milk, top view on a gray surface.

+However, did you know that there are several different types of coffee beans that can drastically affect the flavor of your morning cup?
 The four common types of coffee beans are arabica, robusta, excelsa and liberica.
 Each has its own unique flavor and other characteristics.

 This post may contain affiliate link(s).
 As an Amazon Associate, I earn from qualifying purchases.
 See Disclosures.